U.S. government says hackers trying to exploit 'Heartbleed' bug

 Technology companies spent the week searching for vulnerable OpenSSL code elsewhere, including email servers, ordinary PCs, phones and even security products.

-Companies including Cisco Systems Inc, International Business Machines Corp, Intel Corp, Juniper Networks Inc, Oracle Corp Red Hat Inc have warned customers they may be at risk.
+Companies including Cisco Systems Inc (CSCO.O), International Business Machines Corp (IBM.N), Intel Corp (INTC.O), Juniper Networks Inc JNPR.O, Oracle Corp ORCL.O Red Hat Inc (RHT.N) have warned customers they may be at risk.
 Some updates are out, while others are still in the works.

 That means some networks are vulnerable to attack, said Kaspersky Lab researcher Kurt Baumgartner.